Table of Contents Show

 Home hunting can be an exciting time, but you need to keep your wits about you through it all.
 Simultaneously, going through an open house or private showing guided by the listing agent who represents the seller.
 If they feel that the property might be a hard sell, they will sometimes use a few staging tricks to cover any defects.
-It’s up to you and your agent to stay awake.
+Again, it’s up to you and your agent to stay awake.
 Try to look beyond what they want you to see and spot what they’re trying to hide.

 Here are some signs to watch out for that suggest the sellers are trying to hide something.

 There is mood music playing.There is mood music playing.

 When entering a staged home, you’ll usually see a lifestyle depicted.
 For instance, a dining room is set up like a fancy bistro with the rhythms of Salsa music playing in the background.
 The scene can feel very seductive, which is precisely the point.
 But stop tapping your feet for a moment and have the listing agent turn the music off.
 Music is often used to mask traffic noise.
 Granted, this is New York, and depending on your location, it will be hard to escape the sound of the outside streets entirely.
 But if it’s above your tolerance level, then you could be in for some tough nights trying to sleep.

 No sofa, but a love seatNo sofa, but a love seat

 Another home staging technique is to make a smaller room look bigger.
 The easiest way to do this is to replace a 3-person couch with a two-person love seat.
 The difference might not seem like much, but you’ll notice it when you try to move a larger couch inside.
 You can anticipate problems like this by asking for room measurements or bringing your tape measure at the next showing.
-There’s nothing wrong with a seller using this trick, but you need to be aware of it if you are not misguided.
+Again, there’s nothing wrong with a seller using this trick, but you need to be aware of it if you are not misguided.

 Every light is on in the afternoon.Every light is on in the afternoon.